Advanced Motion Functions

 Cutter Offset Compensation

-Cutter offset compensation compensates for the offsets of a cutting tool with respect to the programmed path.
-This is done by translating the entire programmed path.
-The offsets operate in the same plane (X, Y) as corner rounding and cutter radius compensation.
-The cutter length operates in an axis (Z) that is perpendicular to that plane.
+Cutter offset compensation compensates for the offsets of a cutting tool with regard to the programmed path.
+This is done by translating the entire programmed path in either the two-dimensional or three-dimensional plane, so you do not have to change the programmed path to adjust for tool offsets.

 For more information, see Cutter Offset Compensation.